chattermill/data-challenge/README.md

 We would like you to demonstrate your skills in simple data manipulation and analysis.
 We are looking to understand how you approach the problem and knowledge of python/SQL and/or ability to learn new things on the fly.

 ### Data
 We have provided you with a dataset of app reviews for the popular reddit app.
-The csv file has multiple flaws and falls short of what we would like to work with, as is often the case and therefore want you to fix it.
+The csv file has multiple flaws and falls short of what we would like to work with, as is often the case and therefore we want you to fix it.

 ### Expected Output
 We expect you to parse the file and make sure that things are consistent and as orderly as possible.
 For example the app_bought and money_spent variables should be available in desirable buckets.
 We will leave it to you to define what is desirable.